 Shell Beach - A view from our expert author

 Visitors don’t just come for the endless expanse of unspoiled Atlantic coastline; they come hoping to see a prehistoric sea turtle crawl ashore and lay her eggs.

-This 90-mile stretch of beach is the main reason people find themselves planning a trip to this region of Guyana.
-From March through August, Shell Beach becomes the nesting ground for four of the world’s eight endangered species of marine turtles: leatherback, green, hawksbill and olive ridley.
+From March through to August, Shell Beach becomes the nesting ground for four of the world’s eight endangered species of marine turtles: leatherback, green, hawksbill and olive ridley.
+All four species of sea turtles are protected in Guyana by the Protected Areas Act of 2011 and the Fisheries Act 2002.
 Most of the world’s sea turtle nesting sites are visited by only one or two species, adding to the exceptionality of Shell Beach.

-(with thanks to Michelle Kalamandeen, of the Guyana Marine Turtle Conservation Society, www.gmtcs.org)
+(with thanks to Michelle Kalamandeen, formerly of of the Guyana Marine Turtle Conservation Society)